gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 and $$m_t = 173$$ GeV is **metastable.**

-The true minimum of the Higgs potential may be at a much larger field value — a deeper vacuum.
+The true minimum of the Higgs potential may be at a much larger field value, a deeper vacuum.

-The current vacuum may be metastable — it will eventually tunnel to the true vacuum.
+The current vacuum may be metastable.
+It will eventually tunnel to the true vacuum.

 The tunneling rate:
 $$\Gamma \sim \Lambda_{instability}^4 e^{-S_{bounce}}$$